Test your LUIS app

 View Bing Spell Check corrections in test panel

-Use the following to use the Bing Spell Check v7 service key in the Test pane.
+Use the following procedure to include the Bing Spell Check v7 service in the Test pane results.

-In the test panel, on the Published pane, select Additional Settings.
+When the Published panel opens, select Additional Settings.

 In the pop-up dialog, enter your Bing Spell Check service key.